Peter-Noble/Peter-Noble.github.io/_posts/2016-03-01-TechnicalTheatre.markdown

 priority: 10
 ---

-Over the past 7 years I've worked on around 35 shows.
+Over the past 7 years I've worked on over 35 shows.
 Below are some photos from a selection of those shows.

 Shows are not presented in chronological order.